seagull1089/rl-projects/tennis-maddpg/Report.md

 - ![Scores vs Number of episodes plot](scores_plot.png)

 ## Future Work
+- The paper ( Multi Agent Actor Critic for Mixed Cooperative Competetive Environments) talks about a training process to utilize ensemble of policies for each agent as well, which seems interesting as well.
 - Solving the soccer environment.
 - Explore Asynchronous Methods for Deep Reinforcement Learning.
 - Implement Proximal Policy Optimization (PPO) methods.